Stannieman/HomeCloud/Components.md

 Updating a component is done in the same way.

 ## Running the components
-Create a directory for the component in */docker*\
+Create a directory for the component in */docker*:\
+`sudo mkdir /docker/Component`

-and place the *docker-compose.yml* file in it.\
+Place the *docker-compose.yml* file in it:\
+`sudo cp HomeCloud/Component/docker-compose.yml /docker/Component`

-Change any environment variables like passwords if needed.
+Change any environment variables like passwords in this file if needed:
+`sudo vi /docker/Component/docker-compose.yml`

 Next stop all running containers:\
 `sudo docker stop $(sudo docker ps -q)`

 Finally start all components again usign the *start<area>.sh* script:\
-`sudo ~/start.sh`\
+`sudo HomeCloud/Host/start.sh`\
 This will recursively find all *docker-compose.yml* files in */docker* and start them.\
 Enter the storage password when asked.